 …for more current photos, events, updates, etc.!

-The team will be meeting Saturday, January 6th at 10:30 a.m. to 2 p.m. at the Gifford Medical Center in the downstairs conference room for the Kickoff Event.
-Safety training will follow up at the shop.
+The team will be meeting Saturday, January 5th at 10:00 a.m. to 2 p.m. (or so) at the Red Clover room in the Gifford Medical Center conference center for the Kickoff Event.

-There will be an additional team meeting on Sunday at 1 p.m. for initial brainstorming about robot designs.
+There will be an additional team meeting on Sunday for initial brainstorming about robot designs.

 Registration with Youth Team Members Information System (STIMS)

 For an overview of the registration process and frequently asked questions, FIRST has provided an excellent Youth Team Member System Overview webpage.

 Starting the first Saturday after the kick-off, no student will be allowed in the shop or participate in team activities unless they are registered with the FIRST robotics.
 Read the overview above and then sign up / register or log in to the FIRST system by following the links at the top right of the FIRST Robotics Home Page.